 During my time behind the wheel, I always maintained more than a car lengths space between me and cars surrounding to allow enough time to turn and stop.
 Space is a necessity when turning as you will need to make wider turns.
 Use your mirrors to make sure you are clear to turn.
 Never tailgate and never try to pass another car on curves, hills, or narrow

 Pay attention to road signs relating to trucks including the overhead pass clearance.
-Not only is your moving truck wider than your passenger car, it is also taller!
-It is important to keep that in mind before traveling under drive-through restaurants, motel overhangs, service stations, canopies, bridges, balconies, roof eaves, awnings, electrical wires and tree limbs.
+Not only is your moving truck wider than your passenger car, but it is also taller!
+It is important to keep that in mind before traveling under drive-through restaurants, motel overhangs, service stations, canopies, bridges, balconies, roof eaves, awnings, electrical wires, and tree limbs.

 If the overhead clearance is not posted, do not guess!
 Make sure to get out of your moving truck and confirm the truck will clear any obstruction.